 Not included in your delivery

-• While green beans roast, pat steak* dry with paper towels and season all over with salt and pepper. • Heat a drizzle of oil in a large pan over medium-high heat.
+• While green beans roast, pat steak* dry with paper towels and season all over with salt and pepper. • Heat a drizzle of olive oil in a large pan over medium-high heat.
 Add steak and cook to desired doneness, 5-7 minutes per side. • Turn off heat; transfer to a cutting board.
 Wash out pan.

 • Rinse shrimp* under cold water and pat dry with paper towels; season all over with salt and pepper. • Heat a drizzle of olive oil in pan used for steak over medium heat.
 Add shrimp and cook, stirring occasionally, until opaque and cooked through, 3-4 minutes. • Turn off heat; transfer shrimp to large bowl with garlic herb butter.
 Toss until thoroughly coated.
 Cover to keep warm.
 Wipe out pan.

 • Melt 1 TBSP plain butter in same pan over medium heat.
 Add shallot and cook, stirring, until slightly softened, 1-2 minutes. • Add stock concentrates, ¼ cup water (1⁄3 cup for 4 servings), and ½ tsp crushed peppercorns (1 tsp for 4).
 (Be sure to measure the crushed peppercorns.)
 Simmer until slightly thickened, 2-3 minutes. • Turn off heat.
 Stir in another 1 TBSP plain butter (2 TBSP for 4) until melted.
 Season with salt and more peppercorns if desired.